 How do you know when a digital workplace is working properly?

-When trying to understand if a digital workplace is successful, you can look for a few specific signs.
-Consider the following as hallmarks of a company that has invested in the right digital tools, aligned them successfully with business objectives and team workflows, and gotten the entire workforce to adopt and use those tools routinely.
+When trying to understand if a digital workplace platform is successful, you can look for a few specific signs.
+Consider the following as hallmarks of a company that has invested in the right digital tools, aligned them successfully with business objectives and team workflows, and gotten the entire workforce to adopt and use those them routinely.

 - Mundane tasks have either been eliminated or vastly reduced.